-3 Existence of the Solution to the State System
+3. Existence of the solution to the state system

-For the existence of a solution, we first must develop a solution determined by the method of characteristics, [5, Section 4.3] and [45, Section 1.3].
+For the existence of a solution, we first must develop a solution determined by the method of characteristics (see [15, Section 4.3] and [18, Section 1.3]).
 Then we prove the existence and uniqueness of solutions using the Banach contraction mapping principle.
-To find the solution representation for the system (2.2)-(2.6), we introduce the following notation for the right
+To find the solution representation for the system (2.2)-(2.6), we introduce the following notation for the right hand sides of the partial differential equations (PDEs):